Pick-up and Drop: Bagdogra Airport, West Bengal, India

 - Specialized Guide

-Pick up from Bagdogra Airport, India and drive to Phuentsholing.
+On arrival at Bagdogra, pick-up and drive to Phuentsholing (170 km, 5 hours).
 Check-in at hotel.
-Visit Zangtho Pelri Lhakhang.
-Take a downtown walk in the evening.
+Visit Zangtho Pelri Lhakhang and take a downtown walk in the evening.
 Overnight at Phuentsholing.

 Day 02: Phuentsholing to Thimphu